jessedp/tablo-api-docs/source/index.html.md

 }
 ```

-This returns information about all hard drives connectded to the Tablo.
+This returns information about all hard drives connected to the Tablo.

 ### HTTP Request